Types of Mortgages

 This mortgage has two parts.
 It starts off with a fixed interest rate for a certain number of years (typically, 3, 5, 7, or 10 years) then it becomes adjustable.
 What that means is that the interest rate you pay is tied to what’s going on in the market.
 That means it can go up and down.
 Who usually chooses this mortgage?
 It tends to work best for buyers who plan on selling or refinancing their home before it hits the adjustable period.

-FHA stands for Federal Housing Administration.
-It’s a government insured loan and is often considered a mortgage for first-time homebuyers.
-Why?
-Because it requires a smaller down payment and is more flexible on income and credit requirements.
+FHA stands for Federal Housing Administration, which is part of HUD.
+FHA loans have been helping people become homeowners since 1934.
+It’s a government insured loan and is often considered as a mortgage for first-time homebuyers because it requires a smaller down payment and is more flexible on income and credit requirements.
 If the down payment you can make is less than 20%, this may be the right loan for you.
 With an FHA loan, you must take out Mortgage Insurance.